-I love using this homemade ciabatta bread for crostini to serve along soup or to make bruschetta!
+I love using this homemade Italian bread for crostini to serve along soup or to make bruschetta.
 It also makes a great bread to make and freeze and is very quick to thaw.

 This homemade ciabatta bread recipe is originally from Carol Field, the author of the Italian Baker.
-It is very easy to follow and makes 4 loaves which I like because it is a bit time consuming but at least I can freeze some of it and have bread for a while thanks to the fruits of my labor!
+This rustic Italian bread recipe is very easy to follow and makes 4 loaves which I like.

 I really like Carol's book because it is easy for novice bakers to follow and the recipes are well thought out.
-I added a couple tips that I found helpful during the baking process that I think other bakers will find helpful.
+I added a couple tips for home bakers that I found helpful during the baking process and that I think other bakers will find helpful too.

-This is a great bread to make on the weekend when you have a little more time on your hands.
+This ciabatta bread is a great bread to make on the weekend when you have a little more time on your hands.
 It actually has very little hands on time but does require a step or so every 1-2 hours for a couple hours.

 I am always about keeping things simple and I do not like complicated recipes.
 There are however times when we all need to get our hands in some dough and bake fresh bread.

 I promise you that this recipe will not be as complicated as many bread recipes that are out there.
 The rustic nature of this homemade ciabatta bread makes it ideal for beginners.

-Now, before you make the biga, I suggest that you plan it all out on paper.
-Plan when everything is going to be made.
+- You want to start with planning when everything is going to be made.
 If you write a plan down with times for the different steps in the recipe then you will be able to follow a schedule and make sure your dough is not sitting for too long.